JonathanFrassineti/2D-Ising-Model-simulation/README.md

 - In the file [configuration](https://github.com/JonathanFrassineti/Software-Project/blob/master/configuration.txt) there are all the definitions of the parameters used in the simulation file, as number of spins per lattice (N*M), temperature intervals and so on.
 It's a .txt file that is imported in simulation file.

 - In the file [simulation](https://github.com/JonathanFrassineti/Software-Project/blob/master/simulation.py) there is the main part of the code, where I have used the functions of ising file in order to calculate the energy and the magnetization of a configuration of spins for a range of temperatures across the critical one ***T<sub>c***, showing a steeply decrease in energy from high temperatures to low ones and a rapidly increase in magnetization, a clear sign of a phase transition.
 In addition there is the calculation of the different states of the configuration of spins for a given temperatrue, lower than ***T<sub>c***, respect to time, which shows that the system coarsens toward the configuration of all spins aligned; then I saved these states in an array to process them in further data analysis.
-Here I used the ConfigParser library in order to import the configuration file from command line (Anaconda Powershell Prompt), and passing its parameters to the program.
+Here I used the ConfigParser library in order to import the configuration file from command line, and passing its parameters to the program.

-- In file [plots](https://github.com/JonathanFrassineti/Software-Project/blob/master/plots.py) there are the two functions that respectively plot energy and magnetization and the time evolution of the system, loading the data from the saved arrays.
+- In file [plots](https://github.com/JonathanFrassineti/Software-Project/blob/master/plots.py) there are the two functions that respectively plot the time evolution of the system and the energy and the magnetization, loading the data from the saved arrays from command line.

 To show you some results, this is how the simulation of a given configuration looks like, for a given temperature and during the time: ![config](./images/timeEvolution.png)